kellydyer007/kellydyer007.github.io/README.md

 ### Data Collection

   The first step for any data science problem is determining the data you need and gathering it.
 Because I want to know when a landmass will flood due to rises in the oceans, I looked for sea level measurements over the past years.
 I was able to find data collected by four satillites, TPOEX/POSIDEON, Jason-1, Jason-2, and Jason-3, funded by the National Oceanic and Atmospheric Administration the National Oceanic and Atmospheric Administration (NOAA) containing data from 1992 to 2020.
+There are two different sea level datasets available at their website, WWW.WHEREIGOTMYDATA.COM.
+One set has seasonal indicators included, things such as el nino's and la nina's where the sea levels rises in waves based on what occured the previous year.

+  When answering the question of unexpected sea level rise, we want to look only at the unusual increase over time.
+Included seasonal trends in my data would produce inaccurate and skewed results.
+Due to this, I decided to use the other dataset NOAA has collected, the seasonal affects removed data.
+This data is seperated into csv files of each ocean based on the picture below.
+Each file has data for how many millimeters the ocean rose at the time of observement.

 ```markdown
 Syntax highlighted code block